csh0711/micronaut-data-graalvm-kotlin/README.md

   - [Setup PostgreSQL with Docker](#setup-postgresql-with-docker)

 ### Scenario
-The example contains a _Footballmanager_ microservice which accesses a PostgreSQL and provides the data via REST/JSON.
+The example contains a _Footballmanager_ microservice which accesses a PostgreSQL database and provides the data via REST/JSON.

 <img src="micronaut-data-kotlin-graalvm.png" alt="Scenario" width="600"/>

-To create a new _Footballer_ a POST request needs to be submitted to the REST endpoint `http://localhost:8080/footballers`:
+To create a new _Footballer_ a _POST_ request needs to be submitted to the REST endpoint `http://localhost:8080/footballers`:
 ```
 {
   "firstName": "Toni",